 The activity of thymidine kinase (one of the various deoxyribonucleotide kinases) is unique in that it fluctuates with the cell cycle, rising to peak activity during the phase of DNA synthesis; it is inhibited by dTTP.back to the top

-Tetrahydrofolate (THF) is regenerated from the dihydrofolate (DHF) product of the thymidylate synthase reaction by the action of dihydrofolate reductase (DHFR), an enzyme that requires NADPH.
+Tetrahydrofolate (THF) is regenerated from the dihydrofolate (DHF) product of the thymidylate synthetase reaction by the action of dihydrofolate reductase (DHFR), an enzyme that requires NADPH.
 Cells that are unable to regenerate THF suffer defective DNA synthesis and eventual death.
-For this reason, as well as the fact that dTTP is utilized only in DNA, it is therapeutically possible to target rapidly proliferating cells over non-proliferating cells through the inhibition of thymidylate synthase.
-Many anti-cancer drugs act directly to inhibit thymidylate synthase, or indirectly, by inhibiting DHFR.
+For this reason, as well as the fact that dTTP is utilized only in DNA, it is therapeutically possible to target rapidly proliferating cells over non-proliferating cells through the inhibition of thymidylate synthetase.
+Many anti-cancer drugs act directly to inhibit thymidylate synthetase, or indirectly, by inhibiting DHFR.

-The regulation of pyrimidine synthesis occurs mainly at the first step which is catalyzed by aspartate transcarbamoylase, ATCase.
-Inhibited by CTP and activated by ATP, ATCase is a multifunctional protein in mammalian cells.
-It is capable of catalyzing the formation of carbamoyl phosphate, carbamoyl aspartate, and dihydroorotate.
-The carbamoyl synthetase activity of this complex is termed carbamoyl phosphate synthetase II (CPS-II) as opposed to CPS-I, which is involved in the urea cycle.
-ATCase, and therefore the activity of CPS-II, is localized to the cytoplasm and prefers glutamine as a substrate.
+The regulation of pyrimidine synthesis occurs mainly at the first step which is catalyzed by the trifunctional enzyme encoded by the CAD gene.
+The ATCase activity of the enzyme is inhibited by CTP and activated by ATP.
+The carbamoyl synthetase activity of this complex is termed carbamoyl phosphate synthetase II (CPS-II), as opposed to CPS-I which is involved in the urea cycle.
+The CAD encoded enzyme is localized to the cytoplasm and the CPS-II activity utilizes glutamine as the nitrogen donor for the synthesis of carbamoyl phosphate.
 CPS-I of the urea cycle is localized in the mitochondria and utilizes ammonia.
 The CPS-II domain is activated by ATP and inhibited by UDP, UTP, dUTP, and CTP.

-The role of glycine in ATCase regulation is to act as a competitive inhibitor of the glutamine binding site.
-As in the regulation of purine synthesis, ATP levels also regulate pyrimidine biosynthesis at the level of PRPP formation.
+The role of glycine in the regulation of the CAD gene tri-functional enzyme is exerted on the ATCase activity of the complex.
+ATP levels also regulate pyrimidine nucleotide biosynthesis at the level of PRPP formation.
 An increase in the level of PRPP results in an activation of pyrimidine synthesis.

-There is also regulation of OMP decarboxylase: this enzyme is competitively inhibited by UMP and, to a lesser degree, by CMP.
+There is also regulation of OMP decarboxylase activity of the bi-functional OMP synthase enzyme.
+The decarboxylase activity domain is competitively inhibited by UMP and, to a lesser degree, by CMP.
 Finally, CTP synthase is feedback-inhibited by CTP and activated by GTP.back to the top

 Catabolism of the pyrimidine nucleotides leads ultimately to β-alanine (when CMP and UMP are degraded) or β-aminoisobutyrate (when dTMP is degraded) and NH3 and CO2.
 The β-alanine and β-aminoisobutyrate serve as -NH2 donors in transamination of α-ketoglutarate to glutamate.
 A subsequent reaction converts the products to malonyl-CoA (which can be diverted to fatty acid synthesis) or methylmalonyl-CoA (which is converted to succinyl-CoA and can be shunted to the TCA cycle).